ag8525/FOAMed-Meerkat-7B/raw_data/README.md

 ## Running the Pipelines

-Run the scripts **inside each folder** and follow that folder’s README for input preparation and script order:
+Run the scripts **inside each folder** and follow that folderâ€™s README for input preparation and script order:

 - `tbl/README.md`
 - `crackcast/README.md`